Courses

 • SPH OM 706: Integrative Seminar

 In this final capstone module, students demonstrate the skills and knowledge they gained throughout the program in the form of a high-quality written product.
-Students address the ways that structural bias and social inequities undermine health and they design strategies to communicate evidence-based findings to diverse audiences.
+Students address the ways that structural bias and social inequities undermine health and design strategies to communicate evidence-based findings to diverse audiences.

 • SPH PH 510: Essentials of Public Health